ignc-research/arena2D/arena2d-sim/README.md

 starts the simulator without GUI, then starts training with the agent script ```my_agent.py``` while logging all the output to the file ```log.txt```.

 ### Start Asynchronous Training from Commandline
 To start asynchronous training, you have to specify at least 2 parallel number of environments (num_envs).
-You can either change these parameters inside the defaultSettings.cpp or settings.st.
-For direct commandline command you can use:
+When using the commandline, you can only change these parameters inside the settings.st file where you should set num_envs to a value greater then 1.
+Afterwards run:
 ```
-arena2d --disable-video --run "set training.num_envs=4; level "random"; run_agent ../../arena2d-agents/A3C_LSTM/agent_train.py --device cuda --dynamic"
+arena2d --disable-video --run "level "random" --dynamic; run_agent ../../arena2d-agents/A3C_LSTM/agent_train.py --device cuda"
 ```
+to train an A3C with LSTM agent on the random, dynamic environment with GPU.
+For more options see the agent descriptions below.
+Currently, we provide the levels "empty", "random", and "svg".
+More information is provided below.

-###Change training settings in Commandline
+### Change training settings
-How to change settings and workflow
+Changing the training settings outside the settings.st file is only possible when using GUI in build command tool.
+If you are running this terminal-only, you have to change the settings inside the settings.st.
+Recompilation is not neccessary.

 ## GUI Commands and in app console